 This form of harassment manifests itself as verbal comments, gestures, conduct or actions that are hostile, unwanted, repetitive, affect a person’s dignity or lead to a dangerous workplace.
 Any action that is intended to lower a person’s self-esteem may amount to psychological harassment.

 Actions You Should Take When in a Toxic Workplace

 High levels of workplace toxicity in the U.S. mean that most people are at risk.
 Hence, you need to understand the actions you should take after realizing you are in a toxic workplace or abused at the workplace.
 The following are some important steps.

 Take Workplace Violence Seriously

 Never underestimate any form of workplace violence.
 If the abuser is a co-worker, reporting to your supervisor may lead to punitive measures on the perpetrator for less severe cases.
-However, if you feel the incident is severe, it is important to consult your Los Angeles workplace retaliation lawyers.
+However, if you feel the incident is severe, it is important to schedule a legal consultation with a trusted law firm.

 Find People with the Same Feeling